bdfairbanks/bdfairbanks.github.io/_posts/2017-01-29-ruby-and-cli.md

 <img src="{{ site.url }}/assets/questions.png" alt="opening the ruby file">

 <p class="article_para">
   This opens up a new ruby file with the name you gave it.
-Despite being in the right directory our program still is not accessible from all the other directories, and is still not accesible just by its name.
+Despite being in the right directory our program still is not accessible from all the other directories, and is still not accessible just by its name.
 To deal with the second problem first, type #!/usr/bin/env ruby at the very top of the file.
 This allows you to simply type the name and get the ruby file.
 To rectify the first issue type chmod 755 whateveryounamedyourfile.rb in the CLI.
-This will change the permisions for the file and allow it to be called outside the directory in which it currently resides.
+This will change the permissions for the file and allow it to be called outside the directory in which it currently resides.
 Save your file so that all our hard work is not lost.
 </p>

 <img src="{{ site.url }}/assets/chmod.png" alt="Changing permissions">